Frequently Asked Questions (FAQ)

 • Legal Evidence: Accurate timestamps for contracts or digital communications.

-• Research: Climate data studies linked with historical timekeeping records.
+• Research: Climate or astronomical studies linked with historical timekeeping records.

 • Finance: Analyzing market behaviors in relation to historical events and time patterns.